poiyomi/PoiyomiDocs/changelog/2025-06-26-poiyomi-toon-9.2.53-changelog.md

 This update introduces initial support for the upcoming VRC Light Volumes 2.0 update.
 The Toon version is now available in the VCC Repository, GitHub, and on BOOTH.

 ### Improvements & Fixes
-- Initial support for VRC Light Volumes v2.0.0.
+- Initial support for VRC Light Volumes v2.0.0 pre-release.
+  - *I have made a World you can test the changes in.
+Check it out here: [Poi Light Volumes Tech Test <FAIcon icon="fa-solid fa-square-arrow-up-right"/>](https://vrchat.com/home/world/wrld_e1f6b0ae-4d12-4136-9675-a5383c172ace/info).*
 - Fixed a shadow pass bug breaking d4rk Avatar Optimizer.

 ### Known Issues